fyne-io/fyne-io.github.io/_develop/custom-widget.md

 }
 ```

-As a standard widget it is able to make use of a private helper to handle the main `fyne.CanvasObject` boilerplate, but other than that it's a simple type definition.
 You can see how each of these items store state about the widget behaviour but nothing about how it is rendered.

 ### fyne.WidgetRenderer